zBrush sculpting and fighter model

 Maybe finding a vision….
 Get inspired, chaos and brainstorm.
 I like to write down a lot of random words and then I see if something raises a picture in my head.
 Sometimes it´s a feeling or whatever and I imagine a scene.
 Then I start sketching a tiny storyboard for the scene and see what I can do with that.
 As I begin to develop the story I usually dump the first work, but it got me going and led to something.
 Also some good ideas still stay in the final thing :)

-jace-hall-show asked: What inspired you to make the short?
+jace-hall-show said: What inspired you to make the short?
 Where in essence did the idea come from?

 Brainstorm, if we are talking about “interrogation” as the essence of this.
 Besides that I wanted to create a more plausible and relatable alien race than usually shown in movies.